 6.8.4 SSPN accounts can be opened by parents for children aged 18 years and below and maintain the account until the child reaches the age of 29 years old.
 Deposits made by parents to this account until the child reaches the age of 29 can be allowed as a deduction.
 For children aged 18 years and above, they have the option to either open an account under their own name or under their parents' name.
-If the account is opened under the child's name, the child is not eligible for deduction on the deposit made into the account because the depositor who are the parents or the guardians.
+If the account is opened under the child's name, the child is not eligible for deduction on the deposit made into the account because the deduction under paragraph 46(1)(k) of the ITA is only eligible for the depositor who are the parents or the guardians.
 The parents are also not eligible for deduction since they are not depositor of the account when it is opened under the child's name.